analgesicproductions/Anodyne-2-Open-Source/README.md

 * There are occasional occurences of old names of Marina and I's, that I didn't want to change bc it might break some things.
 We don't use these names so please ignore them!

 # Legal Notes
+* (Regarding "Basically Open Source") - Yes, technically this is not pure Open Source.
+As this is a commercial game there are endless reasons why it's a terrible idea to make this purely Open Source, although it would be amusing to try to see someone actually repackage and market the game lol.
+(Good luck...)
 * We don't own anything in the Plugins folder, however, they are all freely available plugins so I left them there
 * We don't own any of the Font assets.
 AFAIK these were all free to use, but just note we don't own those fonts and are only distributing them so the game doesn't display everything in times new roman or something